albar965/littlenavconnect-manual/src/en/ACKNOWLEDGMENTS.rst

 Thanks to all beta testers for their effort, patience and ideas: Barry, Brian, Gérard, John, Remi and Sam.

+Big thanks for John Liu and Tong Hui for the Chinese user interface translation.

 A thank you! to Andrea Deplano PVI, Italian virtual pilots for the Italian translation.